Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Moderate-to-high fat content: Aussies are energetic, and fat provides a concentrated energy source.

-• Digestible and nutritious carbohydrates: Keep this content low, but starchy vegetables and fresh fruits are nutritious and excellent for the digestive system.
+• Digestible and nutritious carbohydrates: Keep the overall content low, but starchy vegetables and fresh fruits are nutritious and excellent for a dog’s digestive system.
 They provide essential dietary fiber, nutrients, and energy.

 Complement this information by using our dog calorie calculator tool here: